- 74 x 63 km dimension(s)

 - Antarctica ()

-The largest iceberg ever reliably documented was approximately 31,000 km2 (12,000 sq mi) – making it larger than Belgium.
-It was 335 km (208 mi) long and 97 km (60 mi) wide and was sighted 240 km (150 mi) west of Scott Island, in the Southern Ocean by the USS Glacier on 12 November 1956.
-The precise extent of the iceberg witnessed by the crew of the Glacier was estimated, as they did not have the benefit of satellite photography.
+The largest iceberg ever was in excess of 31,000 km2 (12,000 sq mi).
+It was 335 km long and 97 km wide (208 x 60 mi) – larger than Belgium – and was sighted 240 km (150 mi) west of Scott Island, in the Southern Ocean by the USS Glacier on 12 November 1956.
+The extent of the iceberg witnessed by the crew of the USS Glacier was estimated, as they did not have the benefit of satellite photography.

 The largest iceberg reliably assessed using satellite imagery is iceberg B15, which calved from Antarctica's Ross Ice Shelf in March 2000 and according to NASA measured approximately 300 km long by 40 km wide (186 x 25 mi), with a surface area of 11,000 km2 (4,250 sq mi).